 Knitting magazines are a great resource for knitters of all skill levels.
 And as a new knitter I wanted you to consider these little gems as you learn how to knit.

 Knit Simple - is one of my favorites.
 It has fun and simple patterns for the whole family, great ideas for quick knits, mini tutorials and great resources on where to shop for yarn.

 There are many, many more wonderful knitting magazines out there and you'll have to check them out.
-The three I showed you are the ones that I use and enjoy.
+The four I showed you are the ones that I use and enjoy.
 I don't even know how many I have now but it's still nice to sift through them for ideas.

 You know what the fun thing is about them?
 You can cozy up on the couch with a cup of tea and get inspired by flipping through the pages.

 You may enjoy checking out some knitting books too.